Head-On Collision Claims in Ada, OK

 Distracted Driving

-Inattentive drivers may cross the center line.
+Drivers looking at phones, navigation, or other distractions may cross the center line.

 Drunk and Drug-Impaired Driving